Get us in your inbox

 • Jurong West

 If you’re put off by the snaking queues that form at this famed nasi lemak stall, try popping by during odd hours of the night.
-Boon Lay Power Nasi Lemak opens all day every day, so you still enjoy its power-packed plate (from $4) of fragrant coconut rice even when its past midnight.
-It comes with a dollop of its all-important sweet-spicy sambal, along with a wide variety of toppings – fried chicken, fish, otah, and more – you can choose from.
-Don’t stay in the west?
-Try popping by one of its vending machines around town to snag instant versions of its nasi lemak.
+Boon Lay Power Nasi Lemak is a true gem for Westies, and it opens all day every day, so you can still enjoy its power-packed plates of fragrant coconut rice even way past midnight.
+It comes with a dollop of quintessential sweet-spicy sambal, along with a wide variety of toppings – fried chicken, fish, otah, and more – that you can pick from.

 • Restaurants